destination-earth/DestinE_Deltares_DE372a_FloodRiskDemo/README.md

 This package implements the Generic Adaptation Modelling Framework (GAMF) developed in the Destination Earth 372 project Lot 1 for flood events.
 It provides a user interface built using [solara](https://solara.dev/) to interact with the [FloodAdapt](https://github.com/Deltares-research/FloodAdapt) backend.
 #### **Warning**:
 This demonstrator is a **prototype**.
 Not all FloodAdapt functionality is implemented.
-To make full use of the demonstrator, a [FloodAdapt database](https://github.com/Deltares-research/FloodAdapt?tab=readme-ov-file#configure-database) is needed.
+To make full use of the demonstrator, a [FloodAdapt database]([https://github.com/Deltares-research/FloodAdapt?tab=readme-ov-file#configure-database](https://deltares-research.github.io/FloodAdapt/3_setup_guide/database.html)) is needed.
 To help set one up, or be provided with an example, please contact *\<insert contact person\>*.
-Model executables are assumed to be part of the FloodAdapt database under the `system` directory.
+Essential to a FloodAdapt database are working [SFINCS](https://sfincs.readthedocs.io/en/latest/) and [Delft-FIAT](https://www.deltares.nl/en/software-and-data/products/delft-fiat-flood-impact-assessment-tool) models for flood extent/water depth and damage calculations.
+To set up those models, or update existing models, please consult [here](https://github.com/Deltares/hydromt_sfincs) for SFINCS and [here](https://github.com/Deltares/hydromt_fiat) for Delft-FIAT (experience or familiarity with the respective models recommended).
+To set up a FloodAdapt database around pre-existing SFINCS and Delft-FIAT models, please consult [here](https://deltares-research.github.io/FloodAdapt/3_setup_guide/database.html#configuration-file-attributes) Model executables are assumed to be part of the FloodAdapt database under the `system` directory.
 To change this location, adapt the `Settings` in the `demonstrator/front.py` file.
-To change where the FloodAdapt database itself is located, adapt the `app.py` file *(subject to later change)*.
+To change where the FloodAdapt database itself is located, adapt the `app.py` file.
 Some familiarity with FloodAdapt is recommended when using this demonstrator.

 Installation